-If you’ve just been to Alestine’s walk down the road and hike the three kilometre loop around Boot Lake.
+If you’ve just been to Alestine’s walk down the road and hike the 3 km loop around Boot Lake.
 It winds through birch and spruce forest with a gazebo lookout part way around.

 Be on the lookout for wildlife.
 I did take bear spray though I didn’t so much as see bear scat.

 The Igloo Church is the most photographed building in the town of Inuvik and for good reason as it’s like no other church you’ve ever seen.

 If you’re visiting in summer you can choose from one of five weekly tours for a behind the scenes look at the history of the church and how it was built.